A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection: Experimental Setup

 \subsection{Implementation Details}

 The code for our experiments is implemented by the PEFT library\footnote{\url{https://huggingface.co/docs/peft/index}} from Hugging Face.
-After reviewing prior studies \cite{liu2023empirical, liu2024delving, li2024comprehensive, wang2023one, weyssow2023exploring} and observing the results of pilot experiments, we set the learning rate to $3e^{-4}$ for all PEFT methods and $1e^{-5}$ for full fine-tuning the small LMs.
+After reviewing prior studies \cite{liu2023empirical, liu2024delving, li2024comprehensive, wang2023one, weyssow2023exploring} and observing the results of pilot experiments, we set the learning rate to $3e^{-4}$ for all PEFT methods and $1e^{-5}$ for full fine-tuning the SLMs.
 Throughout all the fine-tuning experiments, we utilized the AdamW optimizer \cite{loshchilov2017decoupled} and fixed the Transformer input window size at 1,024.
+The choice to limit the input length to 1,024 tokens was driven by hardware constraints.
+As the GPU memory consumption of transformer-based models grows roughly quadratically with input length \cite{tay2022efficient}, this setting enables all selected base models to train within available GPU memory capacity.
 All the models were trained for 10 epochs, and we selected the epochs at which models exhibit minimum loss on the validation sets for inference.
-We executed all models on a single Linux GPU server equipped with a 48G NVIDIA RTX 6000 Ada Generation GPU.
-Additionally, we have released our datasets and source code online for replication purpose \cite{replicationPackage} where more details, including hyper-parameter values, can be found.